SecureEU/dissemination-stream/README.md

 In SecurEU we shall utilize CTFs as a pivotal educational tool, promoting them as an effective and engaging way to learn about cybersecurity.
 The initiative seeks to attract a diverse group of participants, from students to professionals, encouraging them to dive into the world of cybersecurity and develop their skills.
 By participating in these competitions, individuals can gain practical experience, enhance their understanding of security principles, and prepare themselves to better tackle the cyber challenges of tomorrow.

 Our platform is : https://commodore.csd.auth.gr:8888/

+This event successfully took place on May 25th at the facilities of the School of Informatics in Thessaloniki, Greece.